 When your ERP is fully configured and thoroughly tested for its functionality, and your team is prepared to use it, it is time for your team to deploy the ERP software.

 You can deploy it in stages where high-priority modules are deployed first followed by the low-priority ones.

-A few things to make sure of while deploying your ERP software will include; synchronization of your hardware, testing all the business reports, testing the access control for different teams, verifying data migration, testing operations with static and dynamic data, etc.
+A few things to make sure of while deploying your ERP software include synchronization of your hardware, testing all the business reports, testing the access control for different teams, verifying data migration, testing operations with static and dynamic data, etc.